-Department of Sport, Arts and Culture (DSAC) Bursary South Africa 2021 – 2022
+Department of Sport, Arts and Culture (DSAC) Bursary South Africa 2024 – 2025

-DSAC Bursary South Africa 2021 – 2022
+DSAC Bursary South Africa 2024 – 2025

 ABOUT THE COMPANY – DSAC | NWU

-DSAC Bursary South Africa | The Department of Sports, Arts and Culture’s (DSAC), is one of the South African government departments, whose main objective is to ensure that a better life is built for all South Africans.
+DSAC Bursary South Africa | The Department of Sports, Arts and Culture (DSAC), is one of the South African government departments, whose main objective is to ensure that a better life is built for all South Africans.
 The DSAC achieves this by following its mission to change the delivery of sports, arts and culture.
-DSAC plans to enable this change by ensuring that there is equitable access to this sector, development, as well as a level of excellence in every aspect of participation.
+DSAC plans to enable this change by ensuring that there is equitable access to this sector, and development, as well as a level of excellence in every aspect of participation.
 Through this, DSAC also believes that it can harness socio-economic contributions and thus make a better life for all who live in the country through the means of Sports, Arts, and Culture.

 North-West University is an integrated, unitary, and multi-campus university within the North West province.
 North-West University is made up of three campuses (Potchefstroom, Mahikeng and Vanderbijlpark) and promotes redress, equity, as well as a globally recognised level of teaching and research.
 North-West University is linked closely with the province’s communities; this is seen in the University’s activities, research, and teaching-learning.
 Students from the University are able to study in an environment that allows them to have many choices and flexibility regarding their studies; North-West University believes that owing to this, students are then able to reach their fullest potential and have a head start in their career establishment.
 North-West University, along with its collaboration with other institutions and universities has also become part of the global higher education community; this allows the University to partake in student and staff exchange opportunities, as well as cultural, academic, and sports affairs.